alcatrazEscapee/AdventOfCode/2023/README.md

 Inputs are expected in a folder `./inputs/dayXX.txt`, and a single day can be ran with `make day=XX`.
 Expected output of running all days is expected in `./inputs/expected.txt`, and can be tested - including runtime - by running `make test`.

 - Day 10 runs itself against all examples in `./inputs/day10_examples.txt` Examples are `\n\n` separated, as pairs of input, expected answer
-- Day 11 is implemented both in Cordy and Haskell, and can be ran with `make haskell day=11`
+- Day 9, 11 are also implemented in Haskell, and can be ran with `make haskell day=XX`.
+These are also tested when running `make test`